ccrowley96/PorfolioSite/posts/stackr.md

 What better time than covid quarantine?
 This post is about building Stackr, a 2D block stacking game using Unity tilemaps.

 ### Tilemaps
 I recently discovered Unity <a href = "https://docs.unity3d.com/Manual/class-Tilemap.html" target="_blank">tilemaps</a>.
 They're great for grid based 2D games.
 They allow you to paint sprites onto a 2D grid, layer them, and in my case, move them.
-I've found they are a great starting point for 2D games and level in Unity.
+I've found they are a great starting point for 2D games and levels in Unity.

 ### Creating the Level
 The image below shows the starting Unity scene for Stackr.
 The scene is represented as a grid.
 On the grid are three tilemaps: the walls, the player, and the ground.
 Each of these tilemaps lets you easily paint new sprites into the scene, each constrained to the grid system shown.